blacklight/platypush/README.md

 python setup.py install
 ```

-Check `all_requirements.txt` for any extra dependencies you may want to install depending on your configuration.
-You can also install all the dependencies (may take some time on slow machines) by running `pip install -r all_requirements.txt`.
+Check `requirements.txt` for any extra dependencies you may want to install depending on your configuration.
+You can also install all the dependencies (may take some time on slow machines) by running `pip install -r requirements.txt`.

 After configuring the server, start it by simply running `platypush`.